Masonic Library and Museum of Pennsylvania Media Kit

 Archival & Other Requests

 Click here to access our online catalog and lending services.
-For records and genealogy requests, contact Cathy Giaimo, librarian, at clgiaimo@pagrandlodge.org.
+For records and genealogy requests, contact Stephanie Desjardins, librarian, at sdesjardins@pagrandlodge.org.

 To schedule or arrange events and weddings at ONE North Broad, the Masonic Temple’s event venue, visit here.